How to Print

 DOUBLE-SIDED / DUPLEX PRINTING

-If you have a printer that prints double-sided or duplex, then you can print the entire thing at once, clicking on the "Print on Both Sides of Paper."
-If you are printing full letter inserts (8.5" x 11") click on "Flip on Long Edge."
-For all others, click on "Flip on Short Edge."
+If you have a printer that prints double-sided, or duplex, then you can print the entire thing at once, clicking on the “Print on Both Sides of Paper” button.
+If you are printing full letter inserts (8.5″ x 11″) or Classic Happy Planner inserts (7″ x 9.25″) click on “Flip on Long Edge.”
+For all others, click on “Flip on Short Edge.”

-"Flip on Long Edge" for Full Letter Inserts
+“Flip on Long Edge” for Full Letter and Classic Happy Planner inserts.

-"Flip on Short Edge" for all inserts except for Full Letter size
+“Flip on Short Edge” for all inserts except Full Letter and Classic Happy Planner size.

-If you do not have a printer that prints duplex (OR if you notice that a section of the design is cut off on the edges when printing in double-sided format), use single-sided printing instead.
+In you do not have a printer that prints duplex (OR if you notice that a section of the design is cut off on the edges when printing in double-sided format), use single-sided printing instead.
 Simply print all the odd pages first, then reload the paper back in to the printer and print the even pages on the backside of the paper.
-Please note, with some printers, you'll need to click the "reverse" box when printing the even pages.
+Please note, with some printers, you’ll need to click the “Reverse pages” box when printing the even pages.

 TIPS FOR PRINTING